Minimax Confidence Intervals for the Sliced Wasserstein Distance: Asymptotic Confidence Intervals

-By Theorem \ref{thm::bootstrap}, the primary assumptions for the validity of $C^*_{nm}$ are the absolute continuity of the projections of $P,Q$, and the condition $P \neq Q$.
-The former assumption can be anticipated from the lack of Hadamard differentiability of the Wasserstein distance over finite spaces \citep{sommerfeld2018a}, where all probability measures are purely atomic.
-Regarding the latter assumption, failure of the bootstrap at the null is due to the Sliced Wasserstein distance being a functional with first-order degeneracy \citep{munk1998}, for which corrections such as those of \cite{chen2019}, or the $m$-out-of-$n$ bootstrap \citep{sommerfeld2018a}, yield a consistent procedure, but are practically less attractive as they introduce further tuning parameters.
-In what follows, we show that a simple test for the absolute continuity of $P$ and $Q$, together with a two-sample test, can be used to form a confidence interval with minimal assumptions which either equals $C^*_{nm}$ or a finite-sample confidence interval from the previous section.
+The CDF $F^*_{nm}$ is typically estimated via Monte Carlo simulation \citep{efron1994}.
+The assumptions for the validity of $C^*_{nm}$ are those of Theorem~\ref{thm::bootstrap}, and in addition, the condition that $\sw_{r,\delta}(P,Q) > 0$, which is necessary and sufficient for the limiting variance $a \sigma_P^2 + (1-a)\sigma_Q^2$ in Theorem~\ref{thm::bootstrap} to be positive.
+Failure of the bootstrap at the null $\sw_{r,\delta}(P,Q)=0$ is due to the Sliced Wasserstein distance being a functional with first-order degeneracy~\citep{munk1998}, for which corrections such as those of \cite{chen2019}, or the $m$-out-of-$n$ bootstrap \citep{sommerfeld2018a}, yield consistent procedures, but are practically less attractive as they introduce further tuning parameters.
+We illustrate in the sequel how our finite sample confidence intervals can be combined with the bootstrap to relax this assumption.